1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What foods make it worse?

-Diets low in fiber and inadequate fluid intake can contribute to hard stools and increased pressure on the colon, worsening or precipitating stercoral colitis.
+Low-fiber and low fluid diets may be contributory factors to hard stools and pressure on the colon, aggravating or triggering stercoral colitis.

 Can this condition come back?